alexandre-germano/FullCycle_Node_Nginx_Mysql_Image/README.md

+Important:

+Wait a few seconds on first run for the database to be created, just press f5 a few seconds after the container run

 Workflow:

 browser -> Request -> nginx (port 8080) -> nodeJs (port 3000) -> MySql (port 3006) -> nodeJs -> nginx -> response -> browser